HarryShomer/Hockey-Scraper/README.rst

    :alt: Documentation Status

-**Please ensure your running version 1.40 or higher as earlier version won't work.**
+**Please upgrade to version 1.40 or higher as earlier versions won't work.**

 Hockey-Scraper
 ==============